pyserial/pyserial/documentation/tools.rst

     .. attribute:: interface

-        Interface specifc description, e.g. used in compound USB devices.
+        Interface specific description, e.g. used in compound USB devices.

     Comparison operators are implemented such that the :obj:`ListPortInfo` objects can be sorted by ``device``.
 Strings are split into groups of numbers and